sohambhdr/Learn.HTML/README.md

 # Learn.HTML
 This is a complete guide to HTML (Hyper Text Mark Up Language) from very basic to advanced .
-You can create a notepad file or visual studio code file and copy ,paste the entire code in my index(html).html file to your file .
-Run it google chrome to see how it works .
+You can create a notepad file or visual studio code file and copy ,paste the entire code in my index(soham).html file to your file .
+Run it google chrome to see and learn how it works .